anza-xyz/solana-pay/message-signing-spec.md

 #### PUT Response

 The wallet must handle HTTP [client](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) and [server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) errors in accordance with the [error handling](#error-handling) specification.
 [Redirect responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#redirection_messages) must be handled appropriately.
 The application must respond with these, or with an HTTP `OK` response.
 An HTTP `OK` response indicates that signature verification was successful.

+If signature verification was successful and there was a `redirect` field in the POST response, then the decoded redirect URL should be followed.
+If the redirect is a HTTPS URL then the wallet should open the URL using any available browser.
+This may be a browser included in the wallet.
+If it is a `solana:` URL then the wallet should treat it as a new Solana Pay request.

 The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.